utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

 Plots from Multiverse Data
 --------------------------
-To create plots that use data from *more than one* universe — which in Utopia is called *multiverse data* — use the :py:class:`~utopya.plotting.MultiversePlotCreator`.
+To create plots that use data from *more than one* universe — which in Utopia is called *multiverse data* — use the :py:class:`~utopya.eval.plotcreators.MultiversePlotCreator`.
 This creator selects and combines the data from all selected individual universes and passes the combined data to plot function.
 This requires handling multidimensional data and depends on the dimensionality of the chosen parameter space.
 For instance, say the selected data from each universe has dimensionality three and a parameter sweep was done over four dimensions: the data provided to the plot function then has seven dimensions.

 See :ref:`below <select_mv_data>` on how to control the selection and combination of data.